NoodlePlexium/Minecraft/README.md

 Add Point lights.

 ### Experimentation and research
-THis project will be the grounds of personal research into computer rendering, particularly concerning Realtime Global Illumination.
+This project will be the grounds of personal research into computer rendering, particularly concerning Realtime Global Illumination.
 I intend to create marching cubes terrain specific Global Illumination using radiosity.
 This project marks the second step in my lighting journey.
 My first experiment with lighting can be found here: https://github.com/NoodlePlexium/Raytracer